SimonWpt/CouchDocs/tags-reference/each.md

 # each

-The **Each** tag, given a string containing values separated by a known separator, splits it up along the separator and returns each value.<br/>
+The **each** tag, given a string containing values separated by a known separator, splits it up along the separator and returns each value.<br/>
 For example, assume we have a variable 'msg' -

 ```html